xugengyu/paulxu_blog/_posts/2025-08-25-polyphase-channelizer.md

 <iframe src="https://paulxu.me/images/2025-08-25/downsampled_streams_spectrum.html" width="850" height="650" frameborder="0"></iframe>

 With each stream alone, it is indeed impossible to recover the four narrow-band signals, as expected from the Nyquist sampling criterion.
 However, the advantage of a polyphase channelizer is that by cleverly combining the four parallel streams (after some processing), it becomes possible to cancel out the unwanted signal components while preserving the one of interest.
-Let us see how this is possible.
+Let us see how this is possible, by looking at the frequency response of the filter.

-<h3> Frequency Response of Down-sampled Filter</h3>
+<h4> Polyphase Components of the Filter</h4>
 The filter we wish to apply to the input signal ($h_0$) has the following frequency response:
 <iframe src="https://paulxu.me/images/2025-08-25/ideal_lpf_spectrum.html" width="850" height="500" frameborder="0"></iframe>